Sounders continue annual run up the standings, knocking off FC Dallas

 Smith helped ignite the team right off the bat, making a strong run down the left flank and nearly setting up a goal with a solid cross that barely eluded his onrushing attackers.

-“We just finished pre-season in England,’’ the former Bournemouth player said.
-“I’m just getting into my groove and it will take me a few games to get everything going.
+“We just finished preseason in England,’’ the former Bournemouth player said.
+“I’m just getting into my groove, and it will take me a few games to get everything going.
 But for now, I’m happy with my performance and the team doing well.’’

 Schmetzer was pleased with the newcomer’s play and the way his team responded to what he felt was a hungry Dallas squad not willing to settle for a draw.